lvgl/lvgl/docs/details/other-components/file_explorer.rst

 This panel is optional.
 If you set :c:macro:`LV_FILE_EXPLORER_QUICK_ACCESS` to ``0`` in ``lv_conf.h``, the ``Quick-Access Panel`` will not be created.
 This saves only a little bit of memory.
-After the quick access bar is created, it can be hidden by clicking the button at the top left corner of the browsing area, which is useful for small-screen devices.

-Soon after the File Explorer is created, you typically use :cpp:expr:`lv_file_explorer_set_quick_access_path(explorer, LV_EXPLORER_XXX_DIR, "path")` to set the path that will be navigated to (i.e. of the quick access bar.
-The items of the quick access bar are fixed.
-Currently, there are the following items:
+Soon after the File Explorer is created, you typically use :cpp:expr:`lv_file_explorer_set_quick_access_path(explorer, LV_EXPLORER_XXX_DIR, "path")` to set the path that will be navigated to when the buttons in the ``Quick-Access Panel`` are clicked, which is currently a fixed list.
+The corresponding values you will need to pass as the 2nd argument are the following:

 -  :cpp:enumerator:`LV_EXPLORER_HOME_DIR`
 -  :cpp:enumerator:`LV_EXPLORER_MUSIC_DIR`